ISI-apex/hpsc-rtems/README.md

 Current library tools are:

+* `affinity`: A simple wrapper around RTEMS CPU affinity implementation.
-* `command`: A simple framework for command processing.
+* `command`: A framework for command processing.
+* `hpsc-msg`: Utility functions for constructing HPSC messages.
 * `link`: A two-way messaging channel that abstracts the exchange mechanism.
-  * `mailbox-link`: An implementation of `link` using HPSC Mailboxes.
+  * `link-mbox`: An implementation of `link` using HPSC Mailboxes.
-  * `shmem-link`: An implementation of `link` using shared memory.
+  * `link-shmem`: An implementation of `link` using shared memory.
+  * `link-store`: A common location to open links for easy access.
-* `shmem`: A shared memory messaging interface, compatible with mailbox-style messages.
+* `shmem`: A shared memory messaging interface, compatible with HPSC messages.
+  * `shmem-poll`: Tasks to poll shared memory for HPSC message statuses and issue callbacks which mimic ISRs.

 Developer Notes